reidstidolph/128t-slackbot/README.md

-# 128T Slackbot #
+# 128T-Slackbot #
 *A 128 Technology Community project*

-The 128T Slackbot turns your 128T powered network into a self-aware, sentient being, capable of reporting how it is performing via Slack!
+The 128T-Slackbot turns your 128T powered network into a self-aware, sentient being, capable of reporting how it is performing via Slack!

 ## Prerequisites
 The basic components needed for a working 128T-Slackbot are: